pekka2/OpenCart-Migration-Upgrade-Tool/readme.md

 HELP
 ====
 Uplaod directory "converter/" and files your server.
-Open "Readme" to address yourstore.com/readme.php
+Open "Readme" to address to yourstore.com/readme.php